 The Dog River Basin is the primary drinking water source in Douglas County, and the Douglas County Board of Commissioners has been diligent in trying to protect the land inside this drainage basin from overdevelopment so that the quality and quantity of the water in the Dog River Reservoir will not be diminished.
 Over the past few years, Georgia has been in a drought situation, but Douglas County, due to our development regulations in the Dog River Basin, has not had to mandate any self-imposed water restrictions.
 The Board of Commissioners is committed to continuing these protections, which include a 3-acre minimum lot size for newly developed residential properties, an impervious surface maximum limitation on commercial properties in the Basin, and no industrial zoning in the Basin.

 Our Code Enforcement Division may be reached for code related problems you may need to resolve.
 Such problems may include junk vehicles, litter and garbage, excessive noise, high grass, illegal dumping, illegal home occupations, traffic sight hazards, zoning violations, sign complaints and commercial vehicles in residential areas.
+The Code Enforcement Division is also responsible for issuing sign permits.
 If you need assistance with any of these problems and other development-related violations, please contact the Code Enforcement Division at 770.920.7241.

 Transportation planning functions were transferred from the Planning and Zoning Department to the newly created Douglas County Department of Transportation in early summer 2003.
 Please visit the Departmental web page of the Douglas County Department of Transportation.